Decorative white fluffy cloud border for family assessment centre.

 Our Reverse Residential Model Service

-The Reverse Residential Model or Supported Community Assessment (SCA) is a model where assessments take place within family homes rather than within a residential setting.
-The team works together to provide support, information and advice within the family home whilst assessing parenting capacity and ability to change, whilst ensuring the safety of your child/children.
+The Reverse Residential Model or Supported Community Assessment (SCA) is a model where assessments take place within family homes rather than within a residential setting, including settings such as residential assessment units mother and baby.
+The team works together at family assessment centre to provide support, information and advice within the family home whilst assessing parenting capacity and ability to change, whilst ensuring the safety of your child/children through a structured community assessment and reverse parenting assessment process.

 Our service includes: